Giuliano1993/SOLID-explained-by-examples/README.md

 # SOLID Explained by Examples
 This is a repo of some code examples used on a series of linkedIn posts about SOLID principles.
-At the end of the articles i will unite them in an article.
-You can find here all the examples and the posts, feel free to  play around with code, and reach out for any question or if you have any improvement.
+All the posts have been reviewed an unified in [this article](https://dev.to/giuliano1993/making-some-solid-points-bp1) on Dev.to.
+You can find here all the examples and the single principle descriptions, feel free to  play around with code, and reach out for any question or if you have any improvement.

 ## Introduction